RedisBloom/RedisBloom/docs/commands/cf.exists.md

 ## Return value

-Either
+Returns one of these replies:

-- @integer-reply - where "1" means that, with high probability, `item` was already added to the filter, and "0" means that `key` does not exist or that `item` was definitely not added to the filter.
+- @integer-reply, where `1` means that, with high probability, `item` had already been added to the filter, and `0` means that `key` does not exist or that `item` had not been added to the filter.
+See note in `CF.DEL`.
-- @error-reply on error (invalid arguments, wrong key type, etc.)
+- @error-reply on error (invalid arguments, wrong key type, and so on)

 ## Examples